 Length of Trip : Biking trips in Burns Lake, Vancouver’s North Shore, Whistler or in the South Chilcotin Mountains can be anywhere from a half hour to multi-day backcountry tours.

 Cost : A shuttle service runs on Burns Lake’s Boer Mountain for a nominal fee.
-In the Chilcotin, Tyax Adventures fly-in bike tours start at $295 per person, including flight, lunch and shuttle.
-Whistler Bike Park range from $42 to $61 depending on season.
-Click here for current rates.
+In the Chilcotin, Tyax Adventures fly-in bike tours including flight, lunch and shuttle.
+Click here for current rates at the Whistler Bike Park.
 On Vancouver’s North Shore, Endless Biking offer rentals, lessons and guided tours.

 Wheelchair friendly : No